aminya/setup-cpp/README.md

 docker build -f ./building/docker/debian.dockerfile -t setup_cpp .
 ```

-Where you should use the path to the docker after `-f`.
+Where you should use the path to the dockerfile after `-f`.

 After build, run the following to start an interactive shell in your container